mariadb-corporation/MaxScale/Getting-Started/Configuration-Guide.md

 	max_slave_replication_lag=<allowed lag in seconds>

-This applies to Master/Slave replication with MySQL monitor and `detect_replication_lag=1` options set
+This applies to Master/Slave replication with MySQL monitor and `detect_replication_lag=1` options set.
+Please note max_slave_replication_lag must be greater than monitor interval.

 `router_options` may include multiple **readwritesplit**-specific options.
 Values are either singular or parameter-value pairs.
 Currently available is a single option which specifies the criteria used in slave selection both in initialization of router session and per each query.
 Note that due to the current monitor implementation, the value specified here should be *<twice the monitor interval>* + 1.